Jacob's Ladder: Biblical narrative

-The description of Jacob's Ladder appears in :
+The description of Jacob's Ladder appears in Genesis 28:10–19:

 Judaism

 The classic Torah commentaries offer several interpretations of Jacob's Ladder.
-According to the Midrash Genesis Rabbah, the ladder signified the exiles which the Jewish people would suffer before the coming of the Jewish messiah.
-First, the angel representing the 70-year exile of Babylonia climbed "up" 70 rungs, and then fell "down".
-Then the angel representing the exile of Persia went up a number of steps, and fell, as did the angel representing the exile of Greece.
-Only the fourth angel, which represented the final exile of Rome/Edom (whose guardian angel was Esau himself), kept climbing higher and higher into the clouds.
-Jacob feared that his children would never be free of Esau's domination, but God assured him that at the End of Days, Edom too would come falling down.
+In Pirkei De-Rabbi Eliezer 35:6-10, the ladder signified the four exiles the Jewish people would suffer before the coming of the messiah.
+First, the angel representing the Neo-Babylonian Empire climbed "up" 70 rungs and then fell "down": a reference to the 70-year Babylonian exile.
+Then, the angel representing the exile of the Achaemenid Empire went up several steps and fell, as did the angel representing the exile of Greece (the Hellenistic period, Ptolemaic Kingdom, and the Seleucid Empire).
+Only the fourth angel, who represented the final exile of the Roman Empire, called "Edom" (whose guardian angel was Esau himself), kept climbing higher and higher into the clouds.
+Jacob feared that his children would never be free of Esau's domination, but God assured him that at the End of Days, Edom too would fall.

 Another interpretation of the ladder keys into the fact that the angels first "ascended" and then "descended".
 The Midrash explains that Jacob, as a holy man, was always accompanied by angels.
 When he reached the border of the land of Canaan (the future Land of Israel), the angels who were assigned to the Holy Land returned to Heaven and the angels assigned to other lands came down to meet Jacob.
 When Jacob returned to Canaan, he was greeted by the angels who were assigned to the Holy Land.